 - Social Media Promotion: Need to spread the word about your book?
 We’d love to help!
 Submit for a chance to be featured on PublishDrive’s social media channels.

 Take the Next Step to Sell Your Ebooks at Walmart!

-To sell your self-published ebooks at Walmart, create your FREE PublishDrive account below, and turn on distribution for Kobo once your first book is uploaded.
+To sell your self-published ebooks at Walmart, create your PublishDrive account below, and turn on distribution for Kobo once your first book is uploaded.

 If you’re already a PD Author, just navigate to your distribution settings in your dashboard and turn on distribution for Kobo.

 Happy Publishing! :)